Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Introduction

 \section{Introduction}

 Human-robot interaction encompasses a wide range of collaborative tasks that are increasingly integrating service and industrial collaborative robots (cobots) into shared human environments \cite{ajoudani2018progress, elzaatari2019cobot}.
 Within these collaborative scenarios, \acrfull{pHRI} plays a pivotal role, and the robot-to-human object handover emerges as one of the most fundamental and ubiquitous joint actions \cite{ortenzi2021object}.
-Unlike conventional pick-and-place operations, a successful handover is not merely the transfer of physical possession; it is a highly coordinated joint action that requires precise spatio-temporal alignment, mutual understanding of intentions, and the active minimization of the receiver's physical and cognitive effort \cite{strabala2013towards, brand2022predictability}.
+Unlike conventional pick-and-place operations, a successful handover is a highly coordinated joint action requiring precise spatio-temporal alignment, intention understanding, and minimized receiver effort\cite{strabala2013towards, brand2022predictability}.
 Recent large-scale studies on human-human handovers highlight that even among humans, misalignments between the giver's presentation and the receiver's grasp intentions frequently occur, leading to a measurable decrease in interaction comfort and fluency \cite{wiederhold2023studying, wiederhold2025studying}.